Forearm Balance -Pincha Mayurasana

 Step by step

-- Tuck your toes, lift your hips to the sky and come up into Dolphin pose, or a modified version of downward-facing dog (Adho Mukha Svanasana) on your forearms
+- Tuck your toes, lift your hips to the sky and come up into Dolphin pose.

-- Press into your forearms, firm your shoulder blades and bring them down your back
+- Keep pushing the ground away with your forearms, firm your shoulder blades and bring them down your back.

-- Step one foot in closer to the middle of your mat - keep the knee bent
+- Step one foot in closer to the middle of your mat.
+Keep that knee bent.

 - Once up in the pose, keep pressing into the forearms and palms, knit your front ribs in, focus on your core by drawing your navel towards your spine, and lengthen your tailbone towards your heels

-- Maintain energy in the legs by internally rotating your inner thighs and lengthening out through your heels or the balls of your feet
+- Maintain energy in the legs by internally rotating your inner thighs and lengthening out through your heels or your pointed toes

-- Take time to build up strength in your shoulders and core, and to cultivate awareness of the position of your shoulders, elbows, rib cage and tailbone - practising holding Dolphin pose for up to 20 breaths is a good shoulder and core strengthener
+- Take time to build up strength in your shoulders and core, and to cultivate awareness of the position of your shoulders, elbows, ribcage and tailbone.
+Practising Dolphin pose for up to 20 breaths is a good shoulder and core strengthener.

 - Be patient and master each step before moving on